Collision vs. Comprehensive: What Coverage Do I Need?

-Determining the difference between collision coverage and comprehensive car insurance can be difficult.
-The terms sound similar and what they cover isn’t intuitive based on the name alone.
-Compare.com will help you better understand these types of coverage so you know exactly what you’ll need to properly protect yourself from some of the most common situations drivers experience.
+What’s the difference between collision and comprehensive coverage?
+These car insurance terms sound similar and what they cover isn’t intuitive based on the name alone.
+We’ll help you better understand these types of car insurance coverage, so you know exactly what you’ll need to properly protect yourself from some of the most common situations drivers experience.

 What Is Collision Coverage?

-Collision coverage is designed to insure your vehicle against damage done to your car in a ‘collision’.
-Depending on the details of your policy, your vehicle or a non-owned rental vehicle may also be covered.
+Collision coverage is designed to insure your vehicle against damage done to your car when a collision occurs.
+Depending on the details of your policy, a non-owned rental vehicle may also be covered.
 In the event your car overturns or collides with another object or another vehicle: this is where collision coverage comes in.

 Let’s walk through an example of how collision coverage works.
-You get into an accident, you hit another car carrying a family.
-Two members of the family are injured, their car needs some repair work and your car is damaged too.
+You get into an accident by crashing into another car carrying a family.
+Two members of that family are injured, their car needs some repair work, and your car is damaged too.
 Which coverage protects you and the other party involved in this accident?

-- The Family’s Injuries: This is covered by your insurance policy’s bodily injury liability coverage, up to your coverage’s limits.
+- The family’s injuries: This is covered by your insurance policy’s bodily injury liability coverage, up to your coverage’s limits.
 Any costs after your maximum limits are met will fall under your financial responsibility.

-- The Other Car’s Damage: The other car is covered by your property damage liability, up to your policy’s limits.
+- The other car’s damage: The other car is covered by your property damage liability, up to your policy’s limits.
 In this case, you are also financially responsible for expenses after your coverage limits are met.

-This type of coverage is designed to help you pay for damages to the vehicle you are driving.
-Liability coverage pays for damage you do to other vehicles and property in accidents in which you are at fault.
-Collision coverage for your car helps you pay for costly repairs or body work in the event you are involved in an accident, and another driver is not at fault.
+In short, liability coverage pays for the people hurt and the damage you do to others’ vehicles and property in accidents in which you are at fault.
+Collision coverage for your car helps you pay for costly repairs or bodywork in the event you are involved in an accident, and another driver is not at fault.

 What is Comprehensive Coverage?

 Comprehensive generally covers ‘everything else’ that isn’t an accident.
 If a tree falls on your car, a rock slide demolishes your car, or a hail storm damages your windshield – you’re covered.
 It’s important to note that this coverage also covers theft.
 If your car goes missing, your comprehensive coverage should pay out if it isn’t recovered.
-This coverage is designed to cover the cost of repairs or replacement needed should your vehicle be damaged by any of these events.
+This coverage is designed to protect you from the cost of repairs or replacement needed should your vehicle be damaged by any of these events.

-- The Traffic Sign: This is covered by your property damage, up to your policy limits.
+- Your neighbor’s home: This is covered by your property damage liability, up to your policy limits.
 Any leftover expenses after your limits have been met are now your responsibility.

 What If I Hit A Deer?

-You’re colliding with an animal, so you’d think that would be covered under your collision coverage, right?
+You’d think that hitting an animal would be covered under your collision coverage, right?
 Wrong.
-This comes under your comprehensive coverage.
-Unless you swerve to prevent hitting the deer and instead hit another car or a tree, then it comes under your collision.
-Phew.
-Confusing.
+This gets covered under your comprehensive coverage.
+If you swerve to prevent hitting the deer and instead hit another car or a tree, then it comes under your collision.
+Confusing, right?

-If you live an area where deer frequently run in front of your car (such as West Virginia or Montana) you may want to make sure your deductible is lower to prevent racking up big bills after a season of claims.
+If you live in an area where deer frequently run in front of your car, you may want to make sure your deductible is lower to prevent racking up big bills after a season of claims.

 Are Comprehensive and Collision Coverage Required by Law?

-In short, no, you are not required by law to carry comprehensive insurance or collision insurance.
-However, if you have purchased a new car or are leasing one, your lien holder may require that you carry these coverages as part of the terms of your agreement with them.
+IIn short, no, you are not required by law to carry comprehensive insurance or collision insurance.
+However, if you have purchased a new car with a car loan or are leasing one, your lien holder may require that you carry these coverages as part of the terms of your agreement with them.

-Additionally, both forms of insurance help you to pay for damage to your vehicle in the event that something happens to it, which can be helpful as auto repairs can be expensive, ranging from hundreds to thousands of dollars.
-Consult your current car insurance policy to determine your current coverage levels are high enough to cover future accidents or contact your agent to learn more.
+Additionally, both forms of insurance help you to pay for damage to your vehicle if something happens to it.
+Auto repairs can be expensive, ranging from hundreds to thousands of dollars.
+Review your current car insurance policy to determine if your current coverage levels are high enough to cover future accidents or contact your agent to learn more.

 Do These Coverages Affect Your Car Insurance Premium?

 The types of coverages and the limits you set for each type of coverage affect how much you pay in car insurance premiums each month.
-Changing the limits of your coverage or removing coverage altogether can result in a lower car insurance payment.
+Lowering the limits of your coverage, raising the deductibles, or removing coverage altogether can result in a lower car insurance payment.
 Raising your limits, lowering your deductible, or adding a coverage will increase your car insurance premium.